sudhanshuptl/python-neural-network/README.md

-#This Neural Network is implemented for Iris_dataset but you can use it for any dataset by slight change in main.py
+This Neural Network is implemented for Iris_dataset but you can use it for any dataset by Applying slight changes in main.py

 # Neural network written in Python (NumPy)
 This is an implementation of a fully connected neural network in NumPy.